Did you know that you could receive penalties if you file incorrect W-2s or W-3s? Find out how to file corrections and what not to send to the IRS.

 - Do enter $0.00 in the appropriate box if that is the result of your correction.

 - Do file Form 941X by April 30 to report FICA underwithholding and overwithholding errors you found on your W2 forms.

 - Do confirm that your EIN is correct.

 - Do not add zeros in boxes you are not correcting – just leave them blank.

 - Do not file a W2-c to correct a name/SSN if the original W2 SSN has blanks or zeros and the name has blanks.
 Contact SSA in this case.

 - Do not file a W2-c to correct State/Local information.

 - Do not file a W2-c only to correct an employee’s address; simply give the employee a new W2 with the word REISSUED printed on the form.

-From the last “do not” bullet point, let’s transition to the topic of reissued W-2s.
-You are always going to have employees that need reissued or reprints of their W-2 and you can make your life easier by following these standard reissuing guidelines every year.
+You are always going to have employees that need reissued W-2s or reprints of their W-2 and you can make your life easier by formally announcing to all employees these standard reissuing guidelines every year.

 - If requests come via email, the subject line must read “W2 Request.”